sergiorykov/sergiorykov.github.io/_posts/2015-12-15-Integration-Testing-On-Top-Of-NancyFx-And-Ngrok-Tunnel.md

 and integrating thru [Nancy.Owin](https://www.nuget.org/packages/Nancy.Owin) with OWIN host [Microsoft.Owin.Host.HttpListener](https://www.nuget.org/packages/Microsoft.Owin.Host.HttpListener).

 Next question is how to make it available externally.
-It's direct job of tunnelling services like https://forwardhq.com, https://ngrok.com or any similar.
-[We have choosen ngrok](https://github.com/sergiorykov/Platron.Client/tree/master/Source/Platron.Client.TestKit/Emulators/Tunnels) - it has free of charge version tunnelling a single address.
+It's direct job of tunnelling services like [https://forwardhq.com](https://forwardhq.com), [https://ngrok.com](https://ngrok.com) or any similar.
+We have choosen [ngrok](https://github.com/sergiorykov/Platron.Client/tree/master/Source/Platron.Client.TestKit/Emulators/Tunnels) - it has free of charge version tunnelling a single address.
 It has several little noisy drawbacks (for automation purposes only - it's really awesome service to know and have it in your toolbox): random third-level public domain name (like smth123rndm2.ngrok.com), with a [related question](https://github.com/sergiorykov/Platron.Client/issues/1) how to get it.

 You will need to [download ngrok](https://ngrok.com/download) and make it available in PATH (including all compatible CI agent machines too!).
-Or you can write little script to install it on premise (like chocolate does).
+Or you can write little script to install it on premise ([like chocolatey does](https://github.com/chocolatey/choco/wiki/Installation)).
 Everything else will  be done automagically by `CallbackServerEmulator`:

 ```csharp
 public sealed class CallbackServerEmulator : IDisposable